benbusby/farside/README.md

 bottlenecks and rate-limiting.

 ## Heroku deploy
-To load  custom services, you must paste a base64 encoded string into the FARSIDE_SERVICES_JSON field you can encode your json at https://www.base64encode.org
+To load  custom services, you must paste a base64 encoded json into the FARSIDE_SERVICES_JSON_DATA field you can encode your json at https://www.base64encode.org

 ## Standalone